rfshelley/Documentation/device-type-developers-guide/device-preferences.rst

 .. note::

-    Preference values are only available to the Device Handler when it is executing in response to events or commands.
+    Preference values are only available to the Device Handler when it is executing in response to Events or commands.
     It is not possible to use preference values in other ``metadata`` definitions, including ``tiles()``.

 ----